BASEBALL CARDS 02

 The bubble gum era saw Topps produce highly coveted complete annual sets each year from the early 1950s through 1980.
 Their cards featured all major league players and the company held a monopoly for most of this period.
 Topps introduced innovative concepts like photo variations, autographs, and special subsets that added to the allure of collecting.
 In the late 1950s, Topps even began including additional pieces of gum in their packs to entice more purchases from children.
 Their stranglehold on the baseball card market allowed Topps to become a dominant pop culture force.

-Read also: BEST BASEBALL CARDS TO COLLECT FOR PROFIT
+Read also: HOW TO DONATE BASEBALL CARDS

 In the late 1980s, the baseball card industry exploded with the rise of speculation and investment.
 Prominent rookies like Ken Griffey Jr. and Barry Bonds had cards that skyrocketed in value shortly after release.
 This “junk wax” era saw annual production numbers soar into the billions as companies like Score, Fleer, and Donruss entered the market.
 While more accessible than ever before, the overproduction diminished rarity and crushed long term speculation.
 It marked a shift towards short term profits over the traditional hobby.